Making-with-Code/making-with-code/site/content/teaching_mwc/initial_setup.md

 # Initial setup

-**Welcome to MWC!
-These instructions will help you get your computer set up for the class.**
+**These instructions will help you get your computer set up for the class.**
 If you get stuck or are unsure what to do, you can [contact us.](contact.md)